 During face-to-face conversation, you’ll find other person glancing (i.e. rolling eye balls) in certain directions while answering to queries.
-Even you may find yourself doing the same unconsciously, if keen attention is paid.
+Even you may find yourself doing the same unconsciously, only if keen attention is paid.

 If you or the other person is right handed then following would the interpretation of each directional glance if asked query was “What’s your favorite food?” for example.
 Each mode of information processing has been verbally represented.